Borrower Resources

 Student Loan Bill Of Rights

 Since 2014, over a dozen states—California, Colorado, Connecticut, District of Columbia, Illinois, Maryland, Maine, Massachusetts, New Jersey, New York, Rhode Island, Virginia, and Washington—have passed legislation to establish a Student Loan Borrower Bill of Rights.
-At least another dozen additional states are on track to pass similar legislation by the end of 2021.
+At least another dozen additional states are on track to pass similar legislation.

 A Student Loan Borrower Bill of Rights offers critical protections seen in near every other consumer finance market.